KULeuven-Diepenbeek/nids_workshop/README.md

 ## Feedback

 As with all workshops, learning <s>can</s> should happen bidirectionally.
 If you have any feedback for us (interesting improvements, possible typos, ...) you can find our coordinates on our [contact page](https://iiw.kuleuven.be/onderzoek/ess/contactform).

+## Todo

+* add UDP frames to the dataset
+* add ARP frames to the dataset, or any other EtherType